 Marie Kondo, the queen of organizing and downsizing, has famously said, “The best way to find out what you really need is to get rid of what you don’t.”
 In Kondo’s case, this often means discarding things you don’t use—all those old shirts, children’s toys, and books you’ll never read (or read again).
 But in business, categorizing focuses less on the “don’t need” and more on the “really need.”

 Accurately categorizing data, particularly in today’s data-driven world, can make or break your business.
 Are you keeping up with competitors?
 Over-spending on inventory?
 Targeting the wrong customers?
 Data can tell you all of this—but only if you know how to apply critical thinking to interpret it correctly.

 The best way to find out what you really need is to get rid of what you don’t.Marie Kondo

 MECE (pronounced “mee-see”) stands for mutually exclusive, collectively exhaustive.
-In laymen’s terms, MECE categories have no gaps or duplicates—all shirts, toys, books, inventory items, customers, etc. are counted.
+In laymen’s terms, the MECE framework helps you create categories have no gaps or duplicates—all shirts, toys, books, inventory items, customers, etc. are counted.
 And they’re only counted once.

-If you’re not segmenting data according to the MECE principle, you’ll find it’s easy to overlook or count something twice.
+If you’re not using MECE segmentation for your data, you’ll find it’s easy to overlook or count something twice.
 That sounds simple enough, but avoiding those gaps and duplicates is often easier said than done.

 MECE Method 1: Classify